Wednesday, February 18, 2026

 Monday, January 12, 2026

-A Chemist's Conversion to Catholicism (Dr. Stacy Trasancos)
+A Chemist's Conversion to Catholicism (Guest: Dr. Stacy Trasancos)

 Dr. Stacy Trasancos joins Fr.
 Mark Mary for a wide‑ranging conversation on science, faith, and the limits of materialism.
 A former senior research chemist at DuPont with a PhD in chemistry, Stacy shares her journey from atheism and a strictly materialist worldview to Catholicism, theology, and philosophy.